The Encyclopedia of Early Earth

-Grand in scope yet emotionally intimate, The Encyclopedia of Early Earth provides a great framework for thinking about our place in the world, the nature of love, the difference between right and wrong, and so much more.
+Grand in scope yet emotionally intimate, this book provides a great framework for thinking about our place in the world, the nature of love, the difference between right and wrong, and so much more.
 As with most great mythology, the stories are satisfying, yet leave a lot to the imagination, thanks to carefully omitted extraneous detail.
 Kids will root for the story teller, recognize themselves in Kid and Kiddo, and enjoy exploring the vivid details in the richly imagined early Earth history.
 The book stays with you long after you've finished and is a joy and a pleasure to revisit time and time again.

 Families can talk about...

 Families can talk about how some of the stories resemble biblical or mythical stories.
 Which ones do you recognize?
 Is it OK to tell traditional or sacred stories in a different way?
 Why, or why not?

 Some of the stories show violent acts.
 Are they important to the story, or is there another way to tell and show them?